Early theatres in Naples: Teatro San Bartolomeo

 The Teatro San Bartolomeo was the predecessor of what is now the main opera house of Naples, the Teatro di San Carlo.
 Built in 1620, the Bartolomeo was originally devoted to prose theatre but by 1650, it was primarily an opera house and the site of the performances of the first real opera in Naples—that is, works by Monteverdi and others from the north, which had begun to filter down to the south.
 It had been very badly damaged during the insurrection of 1647-48 but was soon rebuilt at great expense.
+It burnt down in 1681, but was reopened two years later.
 In 1724 the opera seria Didone abbandonata with the intermezzo L'impresario delle Isole Canarie by Metastasio and the composer Domenico Sarro was performed there.
-The theatre burnt down in 1681, but reopened two years later.
-It was closed definitively in 1737 when the newly built Teatro San Carlo replaced it as the royal opera house.
+The theatre was closed definitively in 1737 when the newly built Teatro San Carlo replaced it as the royal opera house.
 It was then largely demolished to build the Chiesa di Santa Maria delle Grazie (also known as "Graziella al Porto Napoli").
 However, remnants of the old theatre's boxes are still visible in the church.